 “Gratitude might be in your heart, but it’s a great exercise to release it, get it out in the world.
 We feel the same way about love,” says April.
 And don’t you think the world needs more of this sentiment and habit right now?

-To order a turkey kit for your family’s or classroom’s Thanksgiving season – shop Amazon, visit the Turkey on the Table website, or check out a local retailer.
-You may find a Love Bank here.
+To order a turkey kit for your family’s or classroom’s Thanksgiving season—shop Amazon or visit the Turkey on the Table website.

 Tags: April George, giving back, gratitude, Holidays, love, Thanksgiving, Turkey on the Table